Which part of Oahu should you stay on?

 The North Shore is home to Haleiwa, a small town with restaurants, coffee and ice cream shops, boutiques selling local products, and art galleries featuring local artists.

-Things to do
+Things to Do

 If you stay at Turtle Bay Resort, there is a lot to do both at the resort and nearby.
 Turtle Bay Resort is home to one of the best golf resorts on the entire island.
 Visitors have been known to drive from all over to play here.

 Turtle Bay is a good location for exploring the North Shore.
 Going up to the North Shore is one of my favorite things to do in Hawaii.
-You can go to Kualoa Ranch, go snorkeling at Shark’s Cove, hike to Waimea Falls, tour the Dole Plantation, and see sea turtles.
-Visit the surf shops or watch surfers in the winter months, eat at the famous shrimp trucks, eat on a farm, try shave ice, and visit the famous Ted’s Bakery.
-You can enjoy the pristine, quieter beaches, and watch the gorgeous sunsets on Sunset Beach.
+You can go to Kualoa Ranch, go snorkeling at Shark’s Cove, hike to Waimea Falls, tour the Dole Plantation, and see green sea turtles.
+Visit the surf shops or watch surfers in the winter months, eat at the famous shrimp trucks, dine on a farm, try shave ice, and visit the famous Ted’s Bakery.

 Pros of the North Shore